vjeantet/postman/README.md

 * **--encode**: Will perform the POST request as if it were form data (x-form-urlencoded) wrapping the raw email message in a post parameter.
 * **--parname**: Sets the parameter name to be used when `--encode` is set.
 Defaults to **message**.

+### Note if calling from docker image please see below, you can specify parameters via Environment Variables instead

 ## Receiving email data in Rails

 This utility was developed as part of a Rails application.
 You should take into consideration the following points when using the *postback* functionality in a Rails app: